ARDivekar/TypeScript-on-the-Browser-Starter/README.md

 ## Modular TypeScript

-### The need for Code Splitting on the frontend:
+### The need for Bundle Splitting on the frontend:

 If your web application is just one page, then maybe it's okay to minify all your source code into a single file and send to your clients, like we did above with `allFiles-min.js`.

 - However, if you have multiple pages in your web app, then most likely they will require different sets of JavaScript code.

-    For example, if your app has `Page1.html` which requires:
+    For example, if your web app has:
-    - `ModueA/`, `ModuleB/` and `ModuleC/`

-    And `Page2.html` requires:
+    - `Page1.html` which requires files from `AppLibA/`, `AppLibB/` and `AppLibC/`.
-    - `ModuleA/` and `ModuleD/`
+    - `Page2.html` which requires `AppLibA/` and `AppLibD/`.

     ...then it makes sense to split the each module into a separate JavaScript file, which can be imported as required:

     ```html
     <!-- Page1.html -->
-    <script src="build/ModuleA-min.js" ></script>
+    <script src="build/AppLibA-min.bundle.js" ></script>
-    <script src="build/ModuleB-min.js" ></script>
+    <script src="build/AppLibB-min.bundle.js" ></script>
-    <script src="build/ModuleC-min.js" ></script>
+    <script src="build/AppLibC-min.bundle.js" ></script>
     ```

     ```html
     <!-- Page2.html -->
-    <script src="build/ModuleA-min.js" ></script>
+    <script src="build/AppLibA-min.bundle.js" ></script>
-    <script src="build/ModuleD-min.js" ></script>
+    <script src="build/AppLibD-min.bundle.js" ></script>
     ```
-    If you keep all the code bundled up in one file, then your client ends up paying the price, as they have to load extra code on for both `Page1.html` and `Page2.html`.
+    If you keep all the code in one bundle file, then your users end up paying the price, as they have to load extra code on for both `Page1.html` and `Page2.html`.

+    > Note that `AppLib` stands for <a name="application-library">_application library_</a>.
+Meaning, it is a modular, specialized section of your web app code that is consumed by other parts of your application.
+You and your team write all application libraries for your web app.
+    >
+    > This is opposed to <a name="vendor-library">_vendor libraries_</a>, which are written by third parties.
+    >
+    > E.g. In our sample TypeScript codebase, `ProductLib` and `CompanyLib` are application libraries.
+They contain multiple `*.ts` files under them, but they each provide one kind of business logic (for Products and Companies, respectively).
+They are consumed by `main.ts`, which can be considered <a name="wiring-code">_wiring code_</a>. `jquery` and `typescript-collections` would be the vendor libraries.
+    >
+    > These are not a hard-and-fast naming conventions; I just use such terms to be clear about what I am referring to during the discussion.

-- Even if your app has only one page (say, `Page1.html` from the above point), then it still makes sense to modularize your JS imports:
+- Even if it is a single-page app (say, `Page1.html` from the above point), then it still makes sense to modularize your JS imports:

-    Throughout the life of your web application, you will probably make many changes to JavaScript modules, adding new features, fixing new bugs, and so on.
+    Throughout the life of your web application, you will probably make many changes to your application libraries: adding new features, fixing new bugs, and so on.
 Depending on your deployment policy, you will periodically push such changes to your Production environment, where they will be visible to users.

     However, there is no neccessity that _all_ your JavaScript modules must change between deployment cycles.
-By allowing your codebase's modules to become JS imports on the client side, you can leaverage [_browser caching_](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching) to avoid re-sending code files which have not changed.
+If you structure your codebase into application libraries and configure your build system so that each application library becomes a single JS bundle that is imported on the client side, you can leaverage [_browser caching_](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching) to avoid re-sending code files which have not changed.

+    Example:

-    E.g. suppose your team has a two-week deployment cycle,starting on 3rd March.
+    - Suppose your team has a two-week deployment cycle.
+The cycle starts with a Production deployment of the latest changes on 3rd March.
 The next deployment is scheduled on 17th March.

-In those two weeks, you've been working on `Page1.html` (the only page in your web app), and have made changes to `ModuleA` and `ModuleC`. `ModuleB` was untouched.
+        In those two weeks, you've been working on `Page1.html` (the only page in your web app), and have made changes to `AppLibA` and `AppLibC`. `AppLibB` was untouched.

-    When the two weeks are up, you must upload these changes to your Production server so that users can see the updates.
+    - When the two weeks are up, you must upload these changes to your Production server so that users can see the updates.
 There are two ways to do this:

-    1. Combine all the code into one bundle, `allFiles-min.js`, and upload it.
-In this scenario, the hash of the file will have changed, and the user's browser will be unable to cache the file.
-    1. Keep each module as a separate file, `ModuleA-min.js`, `ModuleB-min.js` and `ModuleC-min.js`, and import each of these from the client HTML.
+        1. Keep each module as a separate file, `AppLibA-min.bundle.js`, `AppLibB-min.bundle.js` and `AppLibC-min.bundle.js`, and import each of these from the client HTML.
 Lets assume these are the filesizes:
+            ```js
+            AppLibA-min.bundle.js : 100 kB
+            AppLibB-min.bundle.js : 50 kB
+            AppLibC-min.bundle.js : 30 kB
             ```
-        ModuleA-min.js : 100 kB
-        ModuleB-min.js : 50 kB
-        ModuleB-min.js : 30 kB
-        ```
+        1. Combine all the code into one bundle, `allFiles-min.js`, and upload it.
+The file size will be `180 kB`.

+    - In method #2, the changes made in `AppLibA` and `AppLibC` cause the contents (and hence hash) of the file `allFiles-min.js` to change.
+The user's browser will be unable to cache the file.
-    By relying on the browser's ability to cache files, you have shaved 27% off your JS payload size!
+    - However, in methos #1, we can cache `AppLibB-min.bundle.js`, which saves us from loading `50kB` of code.
+Thus by relying on the browser's ability to cache files, you have shaved 27% off your JS payload size!
 This number will of course vary depending on which module(s) have been modified during the last deployment cycle: the number can vary from 0% to 100%.
-You should think about modularizing your JavaScript codebase in a way that each module will be changed independent of others, thus minimizing the number of modules.
+You should think about modularizing your codebase in a way that each module will be changed independent of others, thus taking full advantage of client-side caching.

         Note: it won't be _exactly_ 27%, since if you minify all the files together, you can technically achieve a better minification.
 But the difference will most likely be minimal - less than 1% - for which you give up any savings provided by browser caching.
 The difference reduces further if you keep the function names during minification, as shown earlier (you always have to do this when you use modularized JS imports).

-    Note: the idea of making multiple JS imports out of a single import is called _Code Splitting_.
-It took me a really long time to figure this out :P
+    Note: the idea of making multiple JS imports out of a single import is called _Bundle Splitting_.
+It took me a really long time to figure this out.

-### Structure of a modular TypeScript codebase:
+### <a name="modular-typescript-structure">Structure of a modular TypeScript codebase</a>:

-So now, let's get started with creating multiple JS files from each module.
-This is a bit tricky, so I will start with a simpler codebase with a single module, `src/AnimalLib/`, which is consumed by `src/main2.ts`.
+So now, let's get started with creating an app strucuted into multiple application libraries.
+I add the application library, `src/AnimalLib/`, which is consumed by `src/main2.ts`.
 On transpilation, these become `build/AnimalLib.bundle.js` and `build/main2.bundle.js`, respectively.
 The HTML file `index2.html` will import them:

 ```html
 <!-- src/index2.html -->